Last Updated on July 15, 2021

 - Skiing & Snowboarding

-To become a paid field instructor, you must first complete a NOLS Instructor Course, which will prepare to lead your own group of students through the wilderness while teaching them new skills along the way.
-After completing the course, you are eligible to apply for jobs within the company.
+To become a paid field instructor, you must first complete a NOLS Instructor Course, which will prepare you to lead your own group of students through the wilderness while teaching them new skills along the way.
+After completing the course, you’ll be eligible to apply for jobs within the company.

-There will be nonstop hiking, backpacking, and outdoor opportunities throughout your experience and, though the pay isn’t incredible, the experience you’ll gain as a NOLS instructor should be extremely rewarding.
+There’ll be nonstop hiking, backpacking, and outdoor opportunities throughout your experience and, though the pay isn’t incredible, the experience you’ll gain as a NOLS instructor should be extremely gratifying.